AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

 Here's another idea.
 In CTM, we're enumerating all programs and seeing what they output.
 It may, instead, be better to enumerate programs and then filter them for randomness.
 Essentially, we'd build up a database by looking at each program in algorithmic order.
 We'd try building that program from the programs already in the database.
-If we can't build it using the existing elements in the database in a way that's smaller than what we're trying to build the thing we're looking at is algorithmically random and we add it to the database as a random "atom".
+If we can't build it using the existing elements in the database in a way that's smaller than what we're trying to build then the thing we're looking at is algorithmically random and we add it to the database as a random "atom".
 This should significantly cut down on the combinatorial explosion, though, I'm pretty sure it would still be exponential.

-There may be a simple way to do this while exploiting existing ATP technology.
-Generate every program.
-Give each program a simple type.
-Treat this type as a theorem of intuitionistic propositional logic.
-Do the previously described procedure, trying to find the proof who's dependencies have the smallest collective information.
-If this total information is greater than the information in the theorem being proved then the theorem represents an algorithmically random program.
-This would also work up to extensional equivalence.

 ---